Download it here, or subscribe

 and get access to my entire library!

-Note (January 5, 2019): My many thanks to the thousands of you who have read this obituary, making it the second most viewed post on my blog.
+Note: My many thanks to the thousands of you who have read this obituary, making it one of the most viewed post on my blog.
 The monster known as Louis J. Helbert, Jr. died September of 2018.
 I only found out in August of 2019.
 I'm not grieving him, as the hateful therapist I saw in the 90s assured me that I would; if anything, I feel a tremendous sense of relief, and a deep, restful, abiding sense of victory, as though I won a terrible war.
 In many very real ways, I did.

 Again, my thanks to those who have read this obituary.
 It is very much appreciated.

 One of the sentences that has been grotesquely absent from my life is "I am sorry."
 It is the first sentence that must proceed from a person's mouth directly to me if I am to even begin the process of forgiving him or her.